CNC Software: Digital Tooling for CNC

 - Mastercam: The market leading CAM package by many measures.

+I prefer to ask a set of questions designed to get a balanced view of which package will be right for your needs.
 Evaluating a CAM package to find which one is right for you is a serious business worth investing some effort into.
 You can get sales demos of the packages you're considering, but you'd ideally like to see them done using your own part designs that you'll be manufacturing.
 Avoid the canned demos because they always look slicker than they really are.
 Many of the same questions we mention for CAD come up when choosing CAM too: